ajeldorado/falco-matlab/README.md

   A) You can temporarily do that by defining the variable `mp.path.falco` in each main script or config file you use, or
   B) Permanently add FALCO to the MATLAB path with the commands `addpath(path/to/falco-matlab); savepath;` where _path/to/falco-matlab_ is the absolute file path on your computer for the PROPER directory.
 The command `savepath` will keep the directory you included in the *pathdef.m* file that MATLAB uses to look for the functions is expects.
 Note that the *pathdef.m* file might not be writeable on a server without admin privileges.

 3) *No need to download PROPER yourself anymore.* PROPER is now included in FALCO (in the *lib_external* subdirectory) so that it is available for continuous integration tests.
-Just FYI, the official PROPER source code repository is on SourceForge at [https://sourceforge.net/projects/proper-library/](https://sourceforge.net/projects/proper-library/).
+Just FYI, the official PROPER source code repository is on [SourceForge](https://sourceforge.net/projects/proper-library/).

 4) Try to run the example script file _EXAMPLE_try_running_FALCO.m_ in the subdirectory *main/*.
 If the example script runs through with no errors, then the file paths are set correctly.